jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

         FirstName = firstName;
     }

-    // Required by this library when non default constructors exist.
+    // Required by this library when non-default constructors exist.
-    // Can be private though to protect the state of the business entity. protected User() {
+    // Can be private to protect the state of the business entity. protected User() {

     }